 That said, not all Jewish communities adhere to strict kosher guidelines.
 Some individuals may choose to follow only certain rules — or none at all.

-This article explores what kosher means, outlines its main dietary guidelines, and gives the requirements that foods must meet to be considered kosher.
+This article explores what “kosher” means, outlines the main dietary guidelines, and gives the requirements that foods must meet to be considered kosher.

 Kosher dietary laws are comprehensive and provide a rigid framework of rules that not only outline which foods are allowed or forbidden but also mandate how permitted foods must be produced, processed, and prepared prior to consumption (2).

-Some of the main kosher dietary guidelines ban certain food pairings — particularly that of meat and dairy.
+Some of the main kosher dietary guidelines ban certain food pairings — particularly the pairing of meat and dairy.

 There are three main kosher food categories:

-- Meat (fleishig): Mammals or fowl, as well as products derived from them, including bones or broth.
+- Meat (fleishig): mammals or fowl, as well as products derived from them, including bones and broth

 According to kosher tradition, any food categorized as meat may never be served or eaten at the same meal as a dairy product.